encode/django-rest-framework/docs/api-guide/authentication.md

         if created:
             Token.objects.create(user=instance)

-If you've already created some User`'s, you can run a script like this.
+If you've already created some User's, you can run a script like this.

     from django.contrib.auth.models import User
     from rest_framework.authtoken.models import Token